 Wait to tighten bottle caps or lids until the milk is completely frozen.

-Don’t fill milk to the top of the container–leave an inch or so at the top–because the container will expand when freezing.
+Don’t fill milk to the top of the container–leave an inch or so at the top–because the milk will expand when freezing.

-Store milk in the back of the freezer and not on a shelf in the freezer door.
+Store milk in the back of the freezer where the temperature is most stable and not on a shelf in the freezer door.

 Tips for Thawing and Warming Up Milk

 Warm-up milk when ready to use.
 Place the container in a bowl of warm water and swirl the container around in the water, or use a bottle warmer.

 Test the temperature before feeding your baby.
 Put a few drops on your wrist.
 It should be warm to the touch, not hot.

 Don’t use scalding hot water to thaw the milk, as the milk could get too hot and burn your baby’s mouth.

 Don’t warm up milk in a microwave, as it can create hot pockets of milk that will burn your baby.